Advanced Scuba Courses 2025

 This is a fun course to help learn some of the basics about your SCUBA equipment.
 While this course is not designed to make you a SCUBA equipment repair technician, it will help give you knowledge to make some basic equipment repairs yourself.
 The course will cover regulator functions, BCD inspections, tanks & valves, drysuits, wetsuits, and more.

-Class sessions run from 6pm to 8pm
+Classroom sessions run from 6pm to 8pm

 If you do not see a specialty you’d like to take, send over an email- and we may be able to put a class together for you.